riipon1/rock-paper-scissors/README.md

 ### Colors

-- I have chosen the deep blue color for the primary background color for the game interface, it provides a calm and neutral backdrop that enhances the visibility of the game elements.
+- I have chosen the brown color for the primary background color for the game interface, it provides a calm and neutral backdrop that enhances the visibility of the game elements.

-- The accent color is used for the reset button hover effect for vibrancy and interactivity to the interface.
+- The accent color is used for the reset button and the return home hover effect for vibrancy and interactivity to the interface.

 - White is used for the border of the game option buttons and text for high contrast.
 The chosen color combination aims to create a visually pleasing and user-friendly experience for players.